Shipping Glossary

 What Is DIM Weight?

-DIM weight was introduced because large, lightweight packages take up valuable space in delivery trucks and aircraft.
+DIM weight exists because large, lightweight packages take up valuable space in delivery trucks and aircraft that carriers could otherwise fill with denser, more profitable freight.
 Carriers use a divisor (also called a DIM factor) to convert a package's cubic size into an equivalent weight.
 FedEx and UPS use a divisor of 139 for domestic shipments, meaning you divide the cubic inches by 139.
 USPS uses a divisor of 166 and only applies DIM weight to packages over 1 cubic foot.
 The carrier then compares the DIM weight to the actual weight and charges whichever is higher, a practice known as the 'billable weight' calculation.
+This matters more in 2026 than ever: with USPS up 5.4%, UPS up 5.9%, and FedEx up 5.9% on rates effective late December 2025 through January 2026, every billable pound you overpay now costs more than it did last year.

 Formula